 The Office of Substance Abuse and Sexual Assault Prevention provides the University community with educational programming and facts about the negative effects associated with substance abuse and sexual assault.
 Programs and information are designed to educate students about the risks and consequences linked to alcohol and other drugs and the impact of sexual assault.
 Information is intended to enable students to make more informed and responsible choices and decisions.
 The office also publicizes information about the University Alcohol and Drug policy and Sexual Misconduct policy.
-Awareness events and risk-reduction programs are planned throughout the year and co-sponsored with other departments and student organizations to elicit campus-wide support in helping prevent substance abuse and sexual assault related problems.
+Awareness events and risk-reduction programs are planned throughout the year and co-sponsored with other departments and student organizations to elicit campus-wide support in helping prevent substance abuse and sexual assault on campus.
+Assistance and counseling are offered to students with substance abuse or sexual assault related problems.